 If you do not pass the automatic identity verification, you will capture images of your ID and record a video of you stating a brief affidavit using our Manual Identity Verification Tool.
 A link to this tool is provided if you need it.
 Before the end of the next business day, a deputy clerk working in our office will examine your submission and send you an email with instructions for continuing your application or an email with a request for additional documentation if necessary.

 The name on your application is your name as it appears on your ID.
 If you are using a United States driver's license, the information is taken from the barcode on the back.
 If it is from another ID, the system enters your name as it read it from optical character recognition (OCR).
-Sometime the OCR doesn’t work properly, and we’ll need manually adjust it.
-Contact our office marriage@utahcounty.gov or 801-851-8109 (press 2) to get assistance from a deputy clerk.
+Sometime the OCR doesn’t work properly, and we’ll need to manually adjust it.
+Contact our office at marriage@utahcounty.gov or 801-851-8109 (press 2) to get assistance from a deputy clerk.
 We may ask you to use the Manual Identity Verification tool to submit another copy of your ID so the deputy clerks can make the appropriate changes.

 Just like names, sometimes your date of birth is not entered correctly by the system.
 Contact our office marriage@utahcounty.gov or 801-851-8109 (press 2) to get assistance from a deputy clerk.
 We may ask you to use the Manual Identity Verification tool to submit another copy of your ID so the deputy clerks can make the appropriate changes.